 Strategies for Increasing Safety and Independence with Chair Transfers

 There are different strategies to increase the ease of chair transfers.
-For example, sitting in a firm, high chair with arms.
-Or, using furniture risers for chairs, or adding a firm cushion that can help increase the seat to floor height of the chair.
-However, it needs to be determined if they are safe to use with the chair that is being adapted.
+For example, sitting in a firm, high chair with arms, using furniture risers for chairs, or adding a firm cushion that can help increase the seat to floor height of the chair.
+However, these may not be safe options for adapting every chair.

-There are also lift seats for chairs that can be placed on top of a chair.
-Again, compatibility with the chair being used needs to be determined.
+There are lift seats that can be placed on top of a chair.
+However, compatibility with the chair being used needs to be determined.

-In collaboration with the involved health care providers and caregivers, an individual may also decide to obtain a lift chair.
+In collaboration with the involved health care professionals and caregiver(s), an individual may decide to obtain a lift chair.
 A lift chair has a lifting system in its base to help the individual rise from a sitting position to a standing position and back again.

-Most styles of lift chairs for the home look like a regular recliner however the chair raises while the base of the frame remains stable.
+Most styles of lift chairs for the home look like a regular recliner however, the chair raises while the base and the frame remain stable.
 Once the individual is in the chair the angle can be changed.

-Consultation with a health care professional such as an occupational therapist or physiotherapist can help you and the person in your care to understand their functional mobility needs.
+Consultation with a health care professional such as an Occupational Therapist or a Physiotherapist can help you and the person in your care to understand the functional mobility needs.